Brain surgery aftermath: new drug combo may clear the fog

 Summary

-This study tested whether adding melatonin to a standard sedative (dexmedetomidine) could lower the chance of post-operative delirium—sudden confusion—after open brain surgery.
+This study tested whether adding melatonin to a standard sedative (dexmedetomidine) could lower the chance of post-operative delirium—sudden confusion and disorientation—after open brain surgery.
 100 adults aged 30-60 with brain lesions or hematomas took part.
-Researchers measured confusion using standard scoring tools.
+Researchers measured delirium using standard scoring tools.
+The goal was to find a safer, more effective way to help patients recover clearly.

 Disclaimer